 "Due to its multifaceted nature, green tea has been studied as a treatment for a variety of dermatological conditions, such as acne, rosacea, psoriasis, viral warts, and even skin cancer," Kim explains.
 Below are the main ways green tea can improve the skin.

-- Protects the skin: As an antioxidant that scavenges free radicals caused by environmental stressors like UV radiation and pollution, Kim says it's a logical choice to add to any anti-aging skincare regimen to protect the skin.
-Green adds that EGCG has the ability to fight off DNA damage in skin cells by promoting DNA repair.
+- Protects the skin: As an antioxidant that scavenges free radicals caused by environmental stressors like UV radiation and pollution, Kim says it's a logical choice to add to any anti-aging skin care regimen to protect the skin.
+Green adds that EGCG can fight off DNA damage in skin cells by promoting DNA repair.

-- Minimizes signs of aging: Kim says it can reduce the signs of sun damage, such as hyperpigmentation, rough texture, and fine lines.
+- Minimizes signs of aging: Kim says green tea can reduce the signs of sun damage, such as hyperpigmentation, rough texture, and fine lines.

 - Reduces excess sebum: Its ability to reduce sebum coupled with its anti-inflammatory and antibacterial properties makes the ingredient suitable for patients suffering from acne and those with oily complexions, according to Kim.